learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 ## Conclusion

-The **default sequence** is how Ruby reads and executes each of the statements and commands in a Ruby file.
-To "hide" a line of code from being seen by Ruby, start the line with a `#`.
+The **default sequence** is how JavaScript reads and executes each of the statements and commands in JavaScript code.
+To "hide" a line of code from being seen by the JavaScript engine, start the line with the comment marker `//`.
 We use comments to provide lightweight documentation or to hide code while we debug or test it.